-Several requirements for the franchised restaurants are the franchising and royalty fees, advertising royalty, and substantial personal net worth
+Several requirements for the franchised restaurants are the franchising and royalty fees, advertising royalty, and substantial personal net worth a.
+Quick service restaurants:

-In their relationship, the franchisors who sell a franchise to the franchised restaurants will be responsible for: helping with site selection and review, assisting with design and building preparation, helping with preparation for opening, training managers and staffs, planning and implementing pre-opening marketing strategies, conducting unit visits and providing on-going operating advice.
+In their relationship, the franchisors who sell a franchise to the franchised restaurants will be responsible for: helping with site selection and review, assisting with design and building preparation, helping with preparation for opening, training managers and staffs, planning and implementing preopening marketing strategies, conducting unit visits and providing on-going operating advice.